metoppv/improver/doc/source/metadata/Introduction.rst

     Method of production of the original data.
-    For the model data feeding into this in this example, this will be “Met Office Unified Model”, but as IMPROVER applies significant processing of multiple inputs, the output of IMPROVER can be considered as original data.
+    For the model data feeding into this in this example, this will be “Met Office Unified Model”, but as IMPROVER applies significant processing to multiple inputs, the output of IMPROVER can be considered as original data.

 title